Skip to main content

 Credit payment recovery

-Credit Payment Recovery (CPR) is the scheme procedure introduced in 2014 to bring consistency in the recovery method for Faster Payments (FPS) and settled Bacs (the Bacs recall pre-settlement process remains unchanged).
-The process is mandatory and the only method of recovery of these payments.
+Credit Payment Recovery (CPR) is an industry procedure to bring consistency in the recovery method for Faster Payments (FPS) and settled Bacs payments (the Bacs recall pre-settlement process remains unchanged).

 In scope

-Payments made in error through FPS (single or bulk over £25) or Bacs (single or bulk over £25) by customers or banks within the last 36 months to an account at the same or another bank.
+Payments of £25 or above made in error through FPS or Bacs by customers or banks within the last 36 months to an account at the same or another bank.

-It is industry practice that CPR should not be completed for payments under £25 (noting that bulk payments to the same beneficiary which total more than £25 but include payments under £25 are in scope).
+It is industry practice that CPR is not completed for payments under £25.
+Bulk payments to the same beneficiary where the total is more than £25 but the bulk payment includes payments under £25 are in scope.

 Out of scope